March 3, 2025

 What is video compression?

-Zipping a large video file is the easiest way to compress a video file.
-Here's how you can do it on both Mac and Windows:
+Zipping a large video file is one of the easiest ways to reduce its size without altering its quality.
+Here's how to create a compressed ZIP file on both Mac and Windows:

 Mac